mat3rial-dev/ckanext-yycdatacollective/README.md

 The ```data_dict``` parameter is another dictionary that CKAN passes to all authorization and action functions. ```data_dict``` contains any data posted by the user to CKAN.

+This extension also comes with all modified HTML templates and CSS files to render the YYC site.

 # Installation
 When you install CKAN, you create a Python virtual environment in a directory on your system (```/usr/lib/ckan/default``` by default) and install the CKAN Python package and the other packages that CKAN depends on into this virtual environment.